LBHackney-IT/Data-Platform-Playbook/docs/playbook/Module-0.md

 ## GitHub: Online repository for code where all Hackney codebase is stored

 Github is where the Data Platform repository is stored.
 In particular, it is where the Terraform scripts are, which is the code which controls and manages the Data Platform resources in AWS.
-We also store the code for the Playbook there
+We also store the code for the Playbook there.
 You can refer to this playbook entry for more information : https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/getting-set-up/using-github

 ### Benefits of using these tools